jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   and the test passes

 * ``'first_name'`` appears twice in the test, I have to make a change in two places if I want a different value for it.
-To follow `The Do Not Repeat Yourself (DRY) Principle`_ I remove the repetition with a variable
+To follow `The Do Not Repeat Yourself (DRY) Principle`_ I add a variable to remove the repetition

   .. code-block:: python